fbpx

 Quad bike parked at Vlychada Beach.
 Santorini Island, Greece

 Third-party insurance and helmets are included in Quad rentals but I also make sure I choose a company that includes 24/7 roadside assistance.
-If you can get this thrown in as well, you are well on your way to getting excellent value for your rental.

 Make sure you know if the tax is already added to the cost that you were originally quoted and if an additional driver is allowed without extra cost.

-The biggest temporary charge is the security deposit that is secured by your credit card.
-This is several hundred Euros.
 Quite a few rental companies in Santorini offer “no deposit booking” but this refers to the cost of the rental, not the security deposit.

 Riding quad bikes in Santorini, Greece